nice-digital/nice-design-system/README.md

 #### Node

-Once the app (CSS/JS etc) has been built, the express app can be run via Node directly e.g. `node web/server`.
-This isn't really useful for development as it just runs on port 3000, doesn't build assets, watch for changes etc - use `npm start` instead for deveopment.
-Running the web app directly via node is useful for production environments where the assets have already been built by a build server and we just need to serve the app.
+Once the app (CSS/JS etc) has been built, the express app can be run via Node directly e.g. `node server`.
+This isn't really useful for development as it just runs on port 54321, doesn't build assets, watch for changes etc - use `npm start` instead for development.

 ### JavaScript